C2DH/ranketwo/_assignments/boder/06-from-sociologist-to-ethnographer.en.md

 - Listen to the three clips of Jewish songs through [this link](https://centerhistorypsychology.wordpress.com/2016/09/02/dr-boder-and-the-missing-songs/){:target="_blank"}.
 - Obtain information about the origin of the second song through [this link](https://www.youtube.com/watch?v=LCvwnJl7_uE&list=PLA4EC2A2CA8B51BC9&index=1){:target="_blank"}.
-- Try to reconstruct the steps in the creation of the song, its dissemination and its presence online.
-If neccesary conduct additional web research.
+- Try to reconstruct the steps that were taken for the creation of the song and its eventual presence online: what is the starting point?
+When does technology start playing a role?
+How is it disseminated and how can it be integrated in this web documentary?
+If necessary, conduct additional web research.
 - Note your findings in your template

 <!-- section -->